 Usually, yes, but in the Khao Sok National Park, you have to check the motivation and experience of the guide first.
 Let him know what you would like to see and where you would like to hike to.
 If you book a guided tour at your hotel let them know what you want.
 Otherwise, it may happen that you don't get what you expected for a huge amount of money.
-In our opinion, you can walk the trails by yourselves in your own pace, but the best option is a guided tour.
+In our opinion, you can walk some trails by yourselves in your own pace, but the best option is a guided tour.
 We recommend a combined tour to Khao Sok and Cheow Lan Lake.
 This guarantees a much better expierence of this truly beautiful rainforest.

 Quick Facts About the Dusky Langurs

 - The young ones are often bright orange but change the color when they are around three months old.

 - Babys are frequently born from January to March.